 We are affiliated with the Churches of Christ Victoria and Tasmania (CCVT).
 Our Elders and Pastor are responsible for the church's oversight and spiritual life and are assisted by Deacons.
 Together they form the Church Board that develops the ministry and mission of the church.

-You can also check out our 'Video Library' here, or our You Tube channel for even more messages.
+You can check out our 'Video Library' here, or our You Tube channel for even more messages.

 Ernie has a key role in coordinating the work that needs to be done to maintain the property.
+He also helps with the JAM Program.

 Adam leads in the area of music, working with our musicians and singers, and convenes many of our worship services.